 Clarence Nixon, Jr. Ph.D.

-Dr. Nixon is the founder and Managing Partner of CNC Group, LLC.
+Dr. Nixon is the Managing Partner of CNC Group, LLC.
 CNC Group, LLC is a management consulting firm specializing in “business transformation” or turnaround management.
-Possessing a wide range of management and technology skills, Dr. Nixon is regarded for his general management skills including marketing, product development, engineering, manufacturing, sales, finance, human resources and information technology.
+Possessing a wide range of management and technology skills, Dr. Nixon is regarded for his general management skills and application of information technology.
 His career has revolved around implementing leading-edge business solutions through thorough planning and execution.
 Strong executive leadership across a broad spectrum of management positions has allowed Dr. Nixon to consistently deliver results for employers, clients, business partners and stakeholders.

 Dr. Nixon was the Chief Information Officer and Process Improvement Executive for Ball Park Brands (a division of Sara Lee); Chief Information Officer for the Worldwide Automotive Division of ALCOA; and the Director of Strategic Leadership at American Cyanamid Company.
 Prior to American Cyanamid, Dr. Nixon spent a total of 19 years developing business acumen within the automotive industry including Ford, General Motors and Chrysler Corporation.
-Building on a strong foundation of an accomplished career within several industries, demonstrating proactive leadership strengths and perfecting key technological solutions throughout his career, Dr. Nixon is a leading force in change management and the continued emergence of digital technologies.
+Dr. Nixon is a leading force in change management and the continued emergence of digital technologies.